 If you check your Gainsight dashboard(s) frequently, or if you want to send the dashboard to your colleagues and managers, we recommend using Gainsight’s Email Dashboard functionality.
 This functionality helps you send a dashboard as a PowerPoint presentation, attached in an email, on a specific schedule.
 (End users can also send internal Gainsight users dashboards via email from the Gainsight Home tab.
 For more information on how to email dashboard, refer to Email/Export Dashboard to Gainsight users article).

 - Navigate to Administration > Analytics > Dashboard Builder.

 - (Optional) Click Upload pptx, to upload your corporate PowerPoint template.
 You can select an existing template from the Existing tab, or browse to a new template using the Upload tab.
 If you don’t upload your own file, a blank template will be used to generate the dashboard attachment.
 You can only use one PPT template at a time for emailing dashboards.
-For instructions on how to format your corporate template, see this article.
+For instructions on how to format your corporate template refer to Configure your Corporate-branded PowerPoint file article.

 - When sending dashboards via email, packed bubble reports and the Scorecard UI View are not currently supported.

 - To view the dashboard email schedule, or to see if a dashboard contains a schedule, you must click the email icon for the individual dashboards/layouts.

 - Dashboards with filters for the CSM or current user (for example) will not automatically send only the current user's data.